ixpict/postgresql-cartodb-example/README.md

 # About

-Samble build for cartodb postgresql-10 based on ubuntu:bionic
+Sample build for cartodb postgresql-10 based on ubuntu:bionic

 Use volume /data/postgresql for postgresql data.